ebzzry/ebzzry.github.io/conkeror-bookmarks.md

 ## Generate the Bookmarks

-Next, we need to have a way to generate the HTML file that we're going to view later in Conkeror:
+Next, you need to have a way to generate the HTML file that you're going to view later in Conkeror:

 ```bash
 bmg () {